 One real plugin.
 Six teams.
 Same code, different context files.

 Make this concrete.
 The org has six teams.
-Every Monday, each EM writes a brief covering what shipped, what is in progress, what is blocked.
+Every Monday, each EM writes a brief covering what shipped, what's in progress, what's blocked.
 They pull from GitHub PRs, Jira tickets, Slack threads — all by hand.
 Thirty to forty-five minutes per manager per week.

 The workflow checks every box.
 Frequent.
 Variable inputs, stable output.
 High-context.
 Different teams, different repos, same operation.
 This is what /team-brief looks like rebuilt as a plugin from scratch.

-.claude/commands/team-brief.md.
-Write the instructions the way you would brief a competent colleague: pull merged PRs from the last 7 days, summarize Jira status changes, flag anything blocked over 48 hours, format as a Slack-ready brief.
-The skill must work end-to-end against your own data before any abstraction happens.
-Premature parameterization hides bugs in the prompt. - [02]
+Create .claude/commands/team-brief.md.
+Write the instructions the way you'd brief a competent colleague: pull merged PRs from the last 7 days, summarize Jira status changes, flag anything blocked over 48 hours, format as a Slack-ready brief.
+The skill must work end-to-end against your own data before any abstraction.
+Premature parameterization hides bugs in the prompt.

 Each EM fills in their team's specifics: repo names, Jira board IDs, team members, output preferences.
 The skill reads this at runtime.
 One skill, N context files, N teams covered.
 The schema is the contract — get this wrong and every team has to read your source code to install it.